 In any case, the draft I have recently completed (after a series of Beta reads and many many years of re-reads/re-writes, I think - and hope - will be the one submitted to publishers.
 I haven't tried yet, but I will.
-Because I think this story slides nicely into the YA Fantasy genre, and will be one that my Wattpad fans will buy in paperback, I'm sure of it.
-So, without further ado, here is the revised Chapter 1 of Beneath.
+Because I think this story slides nicely into the YA fantasy genre.
+It comes with a never-before-seen fictional world I created entirely on my own.
+It has mythological and made-up monsters, slow-burn romance, adventure, wit and of course high-stakes.
+It will also be one that my Wattpad fans will buy in paperback, I'm sure of it.
+So, without further ado, here is the revised Chapter 1 of 'Beneath'.

 Tequila shots are awful.
 Godawful.

-With a sticky, translucent shot glass slipping between my pinched fingers, I swallow the nausea building in my stomach.
+Translucent shot glass pinched between my fingers, I swallow the nausea building in my stomach.

 Someone wraps a bony arm around my shoulder and scares me half to death.
 The shot glass is bumped from my hand and rolls across the walkway, plopping into the pool.